kanmani-kamalanathan/netflix-copy-portfolio/README.md

 # netflix-copy-portfolio

-A project done for the internship at Stige Tech
+A website cloning project done as a part of Trainity (formerly Stige) internship